kmfolgar/kmartinez.com/cv.md

 ### Research interests
 Social epidemiology, Urban health, Cancer disparities, Cardiovascular epidemiology, Nutrition, Physical Activity, Chronic Diseases, Machine Learning in Health, IoT in Health, mHealth.

-## Education
+### Education

-`2019 - now`
-__PhD Student in Epidemiology __
+**2019 - now**  `PhD Student in Epidemiology`
 - Department of Epidemiology & Biostatistics, Dornsife School of Public Health, Drexel University, Philadelphia, PA.
 USA

-`2010 - 2016`
-__Medical Doctor__
+**2010 - 2016** `Medical Doctor`
 - Faculty of Medical Sciences, University of San Carlos of Guatemala, Guatemala.

-## Employment
+### Employment

-**September 2019- to date** , Graduate Research Fellow in the Urban Health Collaborative, Dornsife School of Public Health.
+**September 2019 – to date** Graduate Research Fellow in the Urban Health Collaborative, Dornsife School of Public Health, Drexel University.

-**January 2017 – August 2019,** Researcher in the INCAP Research Center for the Prevention of Chronic Diseases –CIIPEC, Institute of Nutrition of Central América and Panamá
+**January 2017 – August 2019** Researcher in the INCAP Research Center for the Prevention of Chronic Diseases –CIIPEC, Institute of Nutrition of Central América and Panamá

-- _ **June 2018 - August 2019**.
-Hy-TREC Project, in partnership with Tulane University School of Public Health and Tropical Medicine; Colorado School of Public Health, UC-Denver; INCAP, Guatemala.
+- **June 2018 - August 2019** Hy-TREC Project, in partnership with Tulane University School of Public Health and Tropical Medicine; Colorado School of Public Health, UC-Denver; INCAP, Guatemala.

-- _ **April 2017 - August 2019**.
-Data Analyst of the Central American hub for the &quot;Salud Urbana en América Latina&quot; project, in partnership with Dornsife School of Public Health, Drexel University.
+- **April 2017 - August 2019** Data Analyst of the Central American hub for the &quot;Salud Urbana en América Latina&quot; project, in partnership with Dornsife School of Public Health, Drexel University.
 INCAP, Guatemala

-- _ **January-March 2017** _- Data Analyst for Guatemala in the Child Health and Nutrition Impact Study (ChNIS) in partnership with Bloomberg School of Public Health, Johns Hopkins University.
+- **January - March 2017** Data Analyst for Guatemala in the Child Health and Nutrition Impact Study (ChNIS) in partnership with Bloomberg School of Public Health, Johns Hopkins University.

-**June- December 2016** , Research Fellow in the INCAP Research Center for the Prevention of Chronic Diseases (CIIPEC).
+**June - December 2016**  Research Fellow in the INCAP Research Center for the Prevention of Chronic Diseases (CIIPEC).

 - Field coordinator.
 Child Health and Nutrition Impact Study (ChNIS) in partnership with Bloomberg School of Public Health, Johns Hopkins University.
 INCAP, Guatemala

-# Teaching.
+### Teaching

 **2020** _Teaching Assistant_.
 Data Visualization for Urban Health, Urban Health Collaborative Summer Institute, Drexel University.
 Philadelphia PA.